Customer small business financing solutions delivered through a single, online application.

 With the right equipment, your salon should operate without a hitch.
 You can choose to either purchase your equipment up front or lease it.
 You may be able to lower equipment costs by purchasing used equipment from other beauty salon owners.
 However, most find leasing new equipment to be a better option.

 What happens if a fire breaks out?
-Or what if a client injures herself on your premises?
+Or what if a client injures themself on your premises?
 In these situations, you can’t forgo renters insurance.
 Renters insurance will help mitigate the costs of any unexpected events, like property loss from a natural disaster or medical bills from an accident.
 The price of insurance depends on the number of policies and coverage you select.
 When thinking about how much insurance you need, consider the total value of your property and any potential lawsuits that may occur at your salon.
-Insurance for beauty salons costs $450 to $2,200 annually.
+Insurance for beauty salons costs from $500 to $2,200 annually.

 If you plan on having a few stylists, payroll will be a substantial expense on your operating budget.
 On top of paying their salaries, taxes, and benefits, the real cost of an employee is typically 1.25 times their base salaries.
 According to a study by JP Morgan, 62% of business owners struggle to consistently make payroll on time.
 So if you can’t make payroll consistently, you risk losing your best stylists.
 Almost half of Americans say that if they experience payroll delays twice, they’ll start looking for a new job.